haushouse/bento/_works/comet-comic-app.md

 ---
 layout: blog
 title: Comet App
-published: true
 description: Rethinking comics and how we interact with them.
 cover_image: "/assets/images/parisTime.png"
 post_image: "/assets/images/comet-homescreens.png"
 project_link: https://xd.adobe.com/view/af7ccbd6-55b7-4aa4-702c-c7797b0533eb-d94d/
 order: 2
-context_work: "Mobile app"
+context_work: Mobile app
-context_date: "May 2020 – present"
+context_date: May 2020 – present
 contribution:
 - item: Interface Design
 - item: User Experience
 - item: Branding
 collaborator:
 - team: Ajay .M
 footer: true
 slider: true
 color: "#DAA428"

 ---
 ### The Objective
 For webcomic creators, there is no direct or easy way to help monetize your work while reaching a wide audience.
 Most online comic reader apps either require payment from the author to access community tools or require subscriptions from the reader before reading the creators' works.
 I was brought on at the concept and development phase.
 My role was to create the experience, interface and identity.
 With my goal to create an **easy to use and appealing interface**.